Amal Murkus: Music career

 Murkus is a member of the counseling board of Free Muse, an organization working against the censorship of art and music.
 She took an active part in its congress in Denmark in 2003.
-Amal is currently studying art as a tool for social change at Musrara College in Jerusalem.

-Murkus appears regularly on TV in various educational and cultural programs.
+She has appeared various educational and cultural programs on television.
 She has also appeared in feature films and was nominated for the Israeli Oscar for her performance in Ali Nasar's movie The Milky Way.
-In 2003, Murkus won 'Best Actress' at the Haifa Theatre Festival.
+In 2003, she won 'Best Actress' at the Haifa Theater Festival.
 Her extensive vocal range and abilities enable Murkus to sing in a wide variety of genres, from traditional Arab to modern popular western styles.
 As a result, she has created some remarkable collaborations with other artists and international musicians, including Joan Baez in an anti-war concert that took place in Tel Aviv in 1988; Mercedes Sosa; Oliver Shante, Germany; Stadio, Italy; the Greek singer Glykeria; Noa; Anwar Ebrahem from Tunisia, Enzo Avitabile of Italy; Nana Caymmi in Brazil; Robert Wyatt in the UK and The Royal Liverpool Philharmonic Orchestra (UK) in 2005, and many others.

-Murkus has also completed projects with the Palestinian poets Mahmoud Darwish in Nazareth in 2000 and Kafr Yasif in 1999, and Samih al-Qasim in 2006.
-Murkus has received many commendations for her unique art and music and for her work with local communities.
+Murkus worked with the Palestinian poets Mahmoud Darwish in Nazareth in 2000 and Kafr Yasif in 1999, and Samih al-Qasim in 2006.

 In 2001, Murkus was chosen by Austrian TV as one of the most beautiful voices of the 20th century, after taking part in a music film produced by the Arte TV "Premadonas Fest", by the director-musician Andrew Heller, with Jesse Norman and Harris Alexiou, D.D.
 Bridgewater and others.
 Her first album, self-entitled "Amal" was written and composed by a diverse group of artists and musicians.
 It was released internationally in 2000 by EMI Hemisphere.